Julioevm/tiny-scraper/readme.md

 }
 ```

-- Media type let's you select the type of media to download: The main options I suggest are `ss` for a game screenshot, `sstitle`, for the title screen or `box-2D` or `box-3D` for a box, `mixrbv1` for a mix of screenshot, wheel and so on.
-For more options check the screenscraper.fr documentation.
-Keep the capital letters.
+- Media type let's you select the type of media to download: The main options I suggest are `ss` for a game screenshot, `sstitle`, for the title screen or `box-2D` or `box-3D` (Keep the capital letters) for a box, `mixrbv1` or `mixrbv2` for a mix of screenshot, wheel and so on.
+For more options check the [screenscraper.fr documentation](https://api.screenscraper.fr/api2/jeuInfos.php?devid=xxx&devpassword=yyy&softname=zzz&output=xml&ssid=test&sspassword=test&crc=50ABC90A&systemeid=1&romtype=rom&romnom=Sonic%20The%20Hedgehog%202%20(World).zip&romtaille=749652)—search in the list for the media entries.
+Note that box and mix might be of bigger size than `ss` or `sstitle` In some cases it can cause the game list to load slower.

 - Region let's you prioritize the region of the media to download.
 Some games have different covers for Japan, some for Europe and some for the rest of the world.
-If the region is not specified it will prioritize the world covers.
+If the region is not specified it will prioritize the world covers, also if the media type is not available on the preferred region, we will get the first one available.
 Valid regions are `wor`, `jp`, `eu`, `asi`, `kr`, `ss`, `us`.

 3. **Start Tiny Scraper:**
    - From the main menu, go to App Center, select Apps and launch Tiny Scraper.